 Tatami mat floors, sliding paper screens, kimono-clad staff, Japanese banquets, cypress wood baths and futons unrolled nightly – a night in a traditional ryokan inn is the ultimate complement to a Kyoto trip.
 Hiiragiya , dating back nearly 200 years, is among the best.
 Tawaraya is also one of the the finest ryokans in Kyoto.

 Four Seasons Kyoto is a brand-new hotel with an 800-year-old ikeniwa (pond garden) at its heart. it is in the scenic district of temples.
-Ritz Carlton Kyoto is set along the banks of the Kamogawa river and featuring panoramic views of the Higashiyama Mountain, has 134 beautifully refined rooms and suites, as well as four dining outlets, several tastefully appointed event venues and a peaceful spa.
+Ritz Carlton Kyoto is set along the banks of the Kamogawa river and featuring panoramic views of the Higashiyama Mountain,and not to mention this adventure is such as amazing as the san diego whale watching experience.
+It also has 134 beautifully refined rooms and suites, as well as four dining outlets, several tastefully appointed event venues and a peaceful spa.

 But for the best Japanese experience I highly recommend Hoshinoya, a luxurious resort fusing contemporary and traditional Japanese design.
 Arriving by boat Hoshinoya is a 100 years restored old ryokan along the river.
 From your guest pavilion, you can hear both the gurgling of the stream flowing by the pavilion and the slightly quieter murmuring of the Oi River below.
 Inside the guest pavilions are railings and doors of pristine wood, cleansed of every trace of grime and dirt through a traditional Kyoto woodworking technique These objects have a timelessness that is reflected in the serene elegance of the pavilions.
 Here, you are lulled into a dream-like trance by the aroma of freshly laid tatami matting and the gentle flow of the Oi River, visible right outside the windows.